tbaveja/amdocs-react-app/README.md

 # Setup React App

-Clone the project using git clone command. git clone
+Clone the project using below command.\
+git clone

-## Install dependencies
+### Install dependencies

-Open CMD, go to project directory and run the belwo command: npm install
+Open CMD, go to project directory and run the below command:\
+npm install

 ### Run the app
-Run the below command in cmd once all the dependiencies has been installed from previous step: npm start
+Run the below command in cmd once all the dependiencies has been installed from previous step:\
+npm start
-It runs the app in the development mode.
+It runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\

 The page will reload if you make edits.\